bvallelunga/example-app-emotion/README.md

 # Emotion
 Quickly determine the emotion on a face.
-Trained on tens of thousands of images.
+Trained on tens of thousands of images collected by the Montreal Institute for Learning Algorithms.

 **Possible Use Cases**
   * Adding emotion classification to a face detection system